Condition Analysis

 7

-The wooded glen blocks wind penetration at rock level and traps humid air, dramatically slowing evaporation compared to exposed moorland gritstone.
+The wooded glen blocks wind penetration and traps humid air, dramatically slowing evaporation compared to exposed moorland crags.

 Recommendations